Last-Minute Case Interview Prep: A 48-Hour Plan That Actually Works (2026)

 Interview Morning: The Final 60 Minutes

 The morning of your interview is not for learning new material.
-Activate what you already know with light warm-ups according to CaseBasix.
+Activate what you already know with light warm-ups instead of trying to add new frameworks.

 Review your framework templates (scan, do not re-learn).
 Do 5 quick mental math problems to activate your brain.
 Rehearse one behavioral story and your opening statement approach.
 Deep breaths in the final 5 minutes.